-LLCs (limited liability companies) have become very popular in the past few years and offer a combination of advantages.
-LLCs provide the liability protection of a corporation, along with the tax benefits of a partnership classification.
-There is no stock authorized in an LLC, thus there are no stock restrictions attached to the ownership as there are with “S” corporations.
-In this regard, the LLC has greater flexibility than the S Corporation in accommodating various forms of ownership, including trusts, corporations and non-resident aliens.
+LLCs (limited liability companies) have become very popular over the years.
+This is due, in part, to a combination of advantages in ownership.
+Firstly, LLCs provide the liability protection of a corporation, along with the tax benefits of a partnership classification.
+Secondly, LLCs do not have authorized stock.
+Therefore, the stock restrictions for ownership (as there are with “S” corporations) do not exist with an LLC.
+Consequently, the LLC has greater flexibility than the S Corporation in accommodating various forms of ownership, including trusts, corporations and non-resident aliens.

 Ready to form your Limited Liability Company?